mattmassicotte/ConcurrencyRecipes/Recipes/Structured.md

 You'd like to lazily compute an async value and cache the result.

+### Anti-Solution: Ignoring actor reentrancy

+I wanted to post this just to specifically highlight that this does not work correctly, but could be tempting.

 ```swift
 actor MyActor {
     private var expensiveValue: Int?